Booteille/blynk-cli/README.md

 * npm (or alike)

 ### Installation
-On linux, run the following command as super-user to install Blynk CLI:
+You can install Blynk CLI with NPM:
 ```console
 $ npm install -g blynk-cli
 ```